vitiral/strfmt/README.md

 - [ ] special suppport to format HashMap<String, String> for improved speed
 - [ ] special suppport to format HashMap<String, &str> for improved speed
 - [ ] special suppport to format HashMap<&str, &str> for improved speed

 ### HELP
+I (@vitiral) am no longer an active maintainer of this library or any rust code, but I accept pull requests that fix bugs or implement the above features.
+All pull requests must be tested appropriately.

 Adding functionality should be fairly easy, the main piece of work is checking and handling the flags correctly and creating comprehensive tests.
 Hopefully I will be creating the `f64` method soon to show how it can be done, but I could really use all the help I can get on making this libray complete.